Omni Amelia Island Resort & Spa

 Morning

-For coffee and a light breakfast at the resort, Marché Burette is a French-style market and deli offering a great start to your day.
+For a delicious coffee and breakfast at the resort, Marché Burette is a southern table-style restaurant and gourmet market offering a great start to your day featuring traditional breakfast items including a breakfast tower and homemade pastries.
 Another option and a local favorite for a traditional breakfast is T-Ray's.
 A former Standard Oil full service filling station, the restaurant features a menu with everything from egg plates and breakfast sandwiches to griddle items like pancakes and French toast.

 After breakfast, take a visit to Fort Clinch State Park and step back in time.
 You can explore the many rooms and grounds and watch living history interpretations of the life of a Union soldier circa 1864.
 The park is also popular for swimming, fishing and viewing wildlife in addition to hunting for shells and shark teeth.